-Created by the Direct Theatre Collective, Hysteria explores sexuality and a potential future after the #MeToo movement.
+Created by the Direct Theatre Collective, Hysteria explores a potential future after the #MeToo movement.
 While the performances are brave and the thought behind the show is admirable, the ideas do not clearly come together.

 Set in a futuristic world, although maybe not so far removed from our own, the vignettes are strung together through a story about a new consent app, which sounds just as creepy as it is.
 Based on a real app created by a Dutch company, these ideas are potent and hit close to home.